Table of Contents

 - Wrist guards

 - Elbow guards

 - Hip and tailbone guards

 - We can help you select this gear, ask us

 The choice of a brand name in the e-scooter market can be both important and confusing.
 Many people feel real allegiance to the manufacture of their e-scooters and give apologies for shortcomings.

 e-scooters are useful and are powerful.
 But they too can fail.
-Be sure your e-scooter is covered by at least a one year warranty.
-Also be aware that many e-scooter venders depend on the dealer to be their warranty contact.
+Be sure your e-scooter is covered by at least a one-year warranty.
+Also, be aware that many e-scooter vendors depend on the dealer to be their warranty contact.
 That means your choice of dealer can be more important than the choice of brands.

 FreeMotion is happy to provide the names of existing FreeMotion customers who will vouch for the quality of our warranty support.